MINI. MAX. ADVENTURE.

 A very lonnnnnng test drive.

-Two weeks and a couple of calls later, I'm on my way to Portadown to pick up the biggest MINI yet, the 2017 Countryman.
+Two weeks and a couple of calls later, we're on our way to Portadown and Prentice MINI, to pick up the big 2017 Countryman.

 FOUR LEGS MEETS FOUR WHEELS